vatai/vatai.github.io/_posts/2022-05-18-continuous-benchmarking-on-supercomputers.md

 however it doesn't give direct instructions how to implement it.
-Looking at the source code is always a possibility, but the `yaml` files there aren't really documented (which is no surprises since they are pretty self evident).
+Looking at the source code is always a possibility, but the `yaml` files there aren't really documented (which is no surprises since they are pretty self documenting).
 Still, I hope this post will help people who unfamiliar with *Continuous X* approaches (where X can be integration, development, benchmarking etc).

 # Overview